-BoE objective: To be considered resolvable, firms should maintain a sufficient amount of resources that can credibly and feasibly be used to absorb losses and recapitalise them to a level that enables them to continue to comply with the conditions for regulatory authorisation and sustain market confidence (the MREL Objective).9
+BoE objective: To be considered resolvable, firms should maintain a sufficient amount of resources that can credibly and feasibly be used to absorb losses and recapitalise them to a level that enables them to continue to comply with the conditions for regulatory authorisation and sustain market confidence (the MREL Objective).14

 Sufficient MREL resources: The Group is required to meet MREL requirements set by the BoE.
-From 1 January 2022, the Group is required to meet the higher of:
+Barclays' external MREL requirement is 25.2% measured in RWAs (plus 4.9% of capital buffers).
+15